medovina/MarioAI/README.md

 Around 2009, Julian Togelius and Sergey Karakovskiy modified Infinite Mario Bros. by adding an API for computer agents that play the game automatically.
 This modified version was called [MarioAI](https://code.google.com/archive/p/marioai/).
 It was the basic for a series of [tournaments](http://www.marioai.org/) for AI players for the game.

-The code in this repository is derived from [MarioAI 0.2.0](https://code.google.com/archive/p/marioai/), with additional improvements by Jakub Gemrot and [Adam Dingle](https://ksvi.mff.cuni.cz/~dingle/) from the Faculty of Mathematics and Physics at Charles University in Prague.
+The code in this repository is derived from [MarioAI 0.2.0](https://code.google.com/archive/p/marioai/), with various improvements by Jakub Gemrot and [Adam Dingle](https://ksvi.mff.cuni.cz/~dingle/) from the Faculty of Mathematics and Physics at Charles University in Prague.

-Meanwhile, a new version of MarioAI (0.8) has recently (in 2019) appeared at [marioai.org](http://www.marioai.org).
+Meanwhile, a [new version of MarioAI (0.8)](https://github.com/amidos2006/Mario-AI-Framework) has recently appeared (in 2019).
 Perhaps we will merge in the changes from that version at some point.

 ## Building the game